This book is a call to action. You can participate. This is for you.

 Worries about AI risks have long been dismissed because AI itself sounds like science fiction.
 That is no longer possible.
 Fluent new text generators, such as ChatGPT, have suddenly shown the public that powerful AI is here now.
 Some are excited about future possibilities; others fear them.

 So far, we’ve accumulated a few dozen reasonably detailed, reasonably plausible bad scenarios.
-We’ve found zero that lead to good outcomes.
+We’ve found zero specific paths to good outcomes.

 Most AI researchers think AI will have overall positive effects.
-This seems to be based on a vague general faith in the value of technological progress, however.
-It doesn’t involve worked-out ideas about possible futures in which AI systems are enormously more powerful than current ones.
-A majority of AI researchers surveyed also acknowledge that a civilization-ending catastrophe is quite possible.1
+However, this seems to be based only on a vague faith in the value of technological progress in general.
+It doesn’t involve worked-out ideas about desirable futures in which AI systems are enormously more powerful than current ones.

-Unless we can find some specific beneficial path, and can gain some confidence in taking it, we should shut AI down.
+Unless we can find a specific beneficial way forward, and can gain confidence in following it with minimal chance of catastrophe, we should shut AI down.

 I have been wildly enthusiastic about science, technology, and intellectual and material progress since I was a kid.
 I have a PhD in artificial intelligence, and I find the current breakthroughs fascinating.
 I’d love to believe there’s a way AI could improve our lives in the long run.
 If someone finds one, I will do an immediate 180, roll up my sleeves, and help build that better future.